-As you can see the short answer is, that it depends, and the long answer is, twofold and really depends on which option you go with.
-In many cases, it pretty much comes down to the dealership and what they deem as acceptable.
+As you can see the short answer is, that it depends, and the long answer is, twofold and depends on which option you go with.
+In many cases, it pretty much comes down to the dealership and what they deem acceptable.

 The next part of this article will sketch a few scenarios to help you better understand what your limitations are and what manufacturers are prepared to accept when it comes to fiddling with aftermarket suspension upgrades while the truck is still under warranty.

 Does a Lift/Leveling Kit Void GM Warranty (CHEV SILVERADO & SIERRA)

 With so many aftermarket kits available, people have many options and can upgrade their trucks in a variety of ways.
 In many cases, the upgrades are outside the manufacturer’s specification and engineering design which can cause complications when it comes to warranty claims.